gamblevore/speedie/Documentation/xml_dtd.md

 You might be thinking "Thats all?
 100 lines of code?"

 Well... yeah. thats the point.
 To make the thing simple.
-Using this, we can make very simple validation code!
-Theres an example here: [tv.val.spd](../Examples/xml_dtd/tv.val.spd)

 This way, you don't need to learn an entire new language just to validate your data, like you do with XML/DTD.
 You just keep using your knowledge of Speedie.

 ### Porting XML/DTD to Jeebox/Speedie

-Heres a simple example
+Heres a simple example:

     <addressBook>
       <card>